jawg/h2geo/README.md

 [OpenStreetMap Wiki](http://wiki.openstreetmap.org).
 If the generated json file is incomplete or inaccurate, a simple edit on the wiki should be just what's needed to correct it.
 We use Wikidata to add translations for the types names and description.
-At the moment, we retrieve all possible values of tag keys `amenity`, `shop`, `highway`, `tourism`, `historic` that have an associated wikipage,  can be applied on nodes and have an associated Wikidata entry.
+At the moment, we retrieve all possible values of tag keys `amenity`, `shop`, `highway`, `tourism`, `historic`, `emergency` that have an associated wikipage,  can be applied on nodes and have an associated Wikidata entry.

 =====